himanshuc11/AlgoExpertFullStack/README.md

 # Improvement's that can be made
 + Allow user to execute code in languages other than Python
 + Increase security measure, by running the Remote code on some container like Docker
++ Use Web Hooks to know about Payment instead of JavaScript Calls
 + Allow users to save multiple solutions for the same question
 + Allow user to write notes corresponding to the questions
 + Implement timer to time the user solution